 To operate your pneumatic tools, you need a reliable air compressor.
 You need to make sure the air volume (CFM) and air pressure (PSI) are compatible with your air tools.

-Choosing the right size of your next air compressor depends on how many roofing nailers you plan to use at the same time.
+Choosing the right size for your next air compressor depends on how many roofing nailers you plan to use at the same time.

-Best for Small Projects (Two Nailers): Makita MAC2400
+2.1.
+Best Air Compressor for Small Roofing Projects (Max Two Nailers): Makita MAC2400

 For smaller projects, you can go with a smaller yet very effective compressor.